Kelvin Yeboah: The Ghana-born Italy Under-21 ace hoping to follow in uncle Tony's footsteps | Goal.com

 It was in Italy, then, that he took his first steps towards becoming a professional footballer.

-And it's interesting that while his uncle Tony was a source of inspiration, his childhood idols were Ronaldinho, Ronaldo, Robinho, Alexandre Pato...
+And it's interesting that while his uncle Tony was a source of inspiration, his childhood idols were Ronaldinho, Ronaldo, Robinho and Alexandre Pato.

 Fair to say, then, that he had a fondness for Brazilian attackers?